leezer3/OpenBVE-Site/roadmap/index.md

 * Deprecate the train.dat and extensions.cfg files, in favour of an XML based system allowing much greater flexibility.
 * Multiple views (Cab, passenger etc.) available per train.
 * Backport the openBVE 2 demo object parser plugin interface.

+### Work In Progress Features:

+* Improve the simulation options available to train developers.
+* Re-write the main simulation renderer to move away from using openGL intermediate mode.

 ---